Getúlio Vargas: Labor policy

 Vargas's legislation did more for the industrial workers than for the more numerous agricultural workers, despite the fact that only relatively few industrial workers joined the unions that the government encouraged.
 The state-run social security system was inefficient and the Institute for Retirement and Social Welfare produced few results.
 The popular backlash due to these shortcomings was evidenced by the rising popularity of the National Liberation Alliance, a leftist front, in 1935.
 Moreover, the Faustos state that, "The nation's financial situation became untenable halfway through 1931."
-Payments on Brazil's foreign debt ceased in September of the same year, and the Bank of Brazil had once more been granted sole permission to exchange currency, a measure that had originally been put in place by President Luís's government yet repealed by Vargas's provisional government.
+Payments on Brazil's foreign debt ceased in September of the same year, and the Bank of Brazil had once more been granted sole permission to exchange currency, a measure that had originally been put in place by president Luís's government yet repealed by Vargas's provisional government.

 Religion and education

 Brazil had had a close cooperation between the Church and state by the time Vargas assumed power.
-The collaboration began mostly in the 1920s under the administration of Arthur Bernardes.
+The collaboration began mostly in the 1920s under the administration of Artur Bernardes.
 Vargas now made the relationship much closer, evident in the unveiling of the statue of Christ the Redeemer on 12 October 1931.
-Vargas and his ministers were present at the unveiling, and Cardinal Leme, who was influential in the ousting of President Luís, declared Brazil as "the most holy heart of Jesus, whom it recognized as its King and Lord."
+Vargas and his ministers were present at the unveiling, and Cardinal Leme, who was influential in the ousting of president Luís, declared Brazil as "the most holy heart of Jesus, whom it recognized as its King and Lord."

 Vargas's government took special measures in favor of the church, and the church received support for the new government from the majority of Brazil's Catholics.
 In April 1931, a decree allowed religion to be taught in public schools.
 This was all despite the fact that Vargas was firmly agnostic (though Darci practiced Roman Catholicism), going as far as to name his first son Lutero, an un-Catholic name.
 His purpose for the union between the church and state was to build popular support for his government through the channeling of religious feelings toward the state, though.